-I am a qualified Person-Centred Practitioner and registered with the British Association for Counselling and Psychotherapy (BACP), of which I practice within the organisations ethical framework.
+I am a qualified Person-Centred Practitioner and registered with the British Association for Counselling and Psychotherapy (BACP), of which I practice within the organisations Ethical Framework for the Counselling Professions: https://www.bacp.co.uk/events-and-resources/ethics-and-standards/ethical-framework-for-the-counselling-professions/

-Having worked with clients on a long term basis I have also worked within the NHS with clients short term at a Lambeth GP Surgery.
+I have also worked with clients on a long term basis in a low cost counselling service and within the NHS short term at a Lambeth GP Surgery.

 My aims are to provide a confidential, safe, accepting space where clients feel free to share their experiences and feelings, and to be heard for who they are.